lizmat/REPL/README.md

 DESCRIPTION
 ===========

 The REPL module is a re-imagining of the REPL (Read, Evaluate, Print Loop) functionality as offered by Rakudo before the 2024.11 release.
+It provides both a programmable interface, as well as a ready made `"repl"` CLI.

 SUBROUTINES
 ===========